Masterpass/MasterpassPspSDK-PHP/README.md

 PHP Masterpass PSP(Payment Service Provider) SDK for use with PHP Core SDK on MasterCard Developer Zone (https://developer.mastercard.com)

+PSP SDK is used to support merchants that are not PCI compliant and rely on 3rd parties to make payment.
+Non-PCI compliant merchants will be required to set a trusted PSP on their profile.

 Pre-Requisites for using PHP Masterpass PSP SDK :

  *  PHP 5.5 or Higher